Pratyush-857/MandyMeindersma.github.io/README.md

 Hello!
 This is my personal webpage.
 I first made this in my second year of university.
 I got a theme from bootstrap and have been editing it ever since.
 My Google lighthouse performance, accessibility and SEO (search engine optimization) scores are pretty great (all over 97 last I checked).

 ### Development:
+You have to be on node 11 or lower.

 * npm install gulp-cli -g
 * npm install gulp -D
 * npm install gulp-connect